cemrich/spirograph/README.md

-# spirograph
+# Spirograph

-Simple spirograph web demo
+A simple spirograph web demo.
+Move your mouse or touch to draw different types of spyrograph patterns.